 Beyond fuel management, our fire management activities include:

-Our land and fire agencies will work in partnership with local communities through these initiatives to best reduce risk in a particular landscape.
+Our land and fire agencies will work in partnership with local communities through these initiatives to best reduce risk in a particular region.